Public sex

 According to a large study in 2008, having sex in a public place is a common fantasy and a significant number of couples or individuals have done so.
 The fantasy is at times depicted in art or film.

 Incidence

 In ancient Greece, it was recorded that Crates of Thebes, the Cynic philosopher, had sexual intercourse with his wife Hipparchia of Maroneia, another Cynic philosopher, in public.
+In England, some Ranters engaged in public sex.

 In September 2003, the BBC reported on a "dogging" craze fueled by Internet publicity.
 Dogging is a British English slang term for engaging in public sex, usually in a car park or country park, while others watch.
 Dogging has aspects of exhibitionism and voyeurism.

 There is some evidence on the Internet that "dogging" has begun to spread to other countries, such as the United States, Canada, Ireland, Australia, Barbados, Brazil, the Netherlands, Denmark, Norway, Poland, and Sweden.

 Outdoor public sex purportedly takes place often in parks and beaches in Vancouver and San Francisco.
 According to the New York magazine, public sex occurs frequently in New York City, and is a fantasy common to many people.